Broker-Dealer

 Additional Information (Legal & Regulatory Framework)

-FINRA Rules: Governs the behavior of brokerage firms and professionals, ensuring they comply with securities laws and protect investors.
+FINRA Manual: Governs the behaviour of brokerage firms and professionals, ensuring they comply with securities laws and protect investors.

 SEC Rules and Regulations: Enforces federal securities laws through its partnership with FINRA, ensuring firms comply with national standards.